manelfera/manelfera/README.md

 # 👋 Hi, I’m Manel

-I'm Manel Fernandez, also known as _manelfera_ over the internet, a **Software Engineer** currently working at [Andorra Telecom](https://www.andorratelecom.com/).
+I'm Manel Fernandez, also known as _manelfera_ over the internet, a **DevOps Software Engineer** currently working at [Andorra Telecom](https://www.andorratelecom.com/).
-I have 10 years of experience solving customer needs, building software solutions that help improve their business in all kinds of fields.
+I have 11 years of experience solving customer needs, building software solutions that help improve their business in all kinds of fields.

 ## 🛠️ Technologies